How to Create Reserved IPs

 Note

-If you try to assign a reserved IP to a Droplet created before 20 October 2015, a window opens with instructions on how to enable reserved IPs on older Droplets.
+When you assign a reserved IPv4 to a Droplet created before 20 October 2015, a window opens with instructions on how to enable reserved IPs on older Droplets.